 I’ve seen The Room twice now with highly interactive audiences and enjoyed the experience each time.
 Seeing it last night was like entering some kind of MST3K simulator where we were all deputized riffers, some better at it than others.
 I’ve also seen and liked The Disaster Artist, Franco’s $10m dramatization of the making of the movie.
 At this point, I get how the myth behind The Room adds to its appeal as does Wiseau’s alien-like grasp on basic human interaction.
 It’s.
 Just.
 So.
 Strange.

 However, as several Logan Paul-esque bros left the theater after my The Room screening I overheard them proclaim, with no trace of sarcasm, “The Room is the most perfect movie ever made.”
 Perfect?
-The most perfectly imperfect movie, sure, but perfect?
+Maybe they meant he most perfectly imperfect movie?